skupperproject/refdog/input/resources/listener.md

 [connectors](connector.html) in remote [sites](site.html).
 Listeners and connectors are matched by routing key.

-A Listener resource has a host and port for accepting connections from local clients.
+A Listener resource specifies a host and port for accepting connections from local clients.
 To expose a multi-port service, create multiple listeners with the same host value.

 ~~~ yaml
 apiVersion: skupper.io/v2alpha1